Mail fraud occurs when the U.S. Postal Service (USPS) or a private interstate carrier (UPS, FedEx, DHL, etc.) is used for criminal purposes.

 At Law Office of Nayib Hassan, we help our clients defend against mail fraud charges.
 We will review your case and advise you of your best options.
 The Florida Mail Fraud attorneys at the Law Office of Nayib Hassan, P.A. understand the seriousness of mail fraud charges.
 Our Florida mail fraud lawyers are dedicated to protecting the rights of clients charged with mail fraud by developing the best defense for their particular circumstances.

 If you have been charged with mail fraud, contact the Law Office of Nayib Hassan, P.A. today.
 We work night and day to ensure that our clients’ rights and best interests are protected at every turn.
 We have defended countless clients against mail fraud charges, and we have an impressive track record of getting charges reduced or dismissed altogether.
-Our experienced federal defense attorneys will thoroughly review your case, advise you about how to proceed, and ensure that you fully understand your rights and options.
+Our experienced mail fraud defense attorneys will thoroughly review your case, advise you about how to proceed, and ensure that you fully understand your rights and options.
 Contact the Law Office of Nayib Hassan, P.A. today for the aggressive defense you need.

 Nothing is more important than picking up the phone and contacting a criminal defense attorney after being accused of or arrested on a criminal charge.
 Even if you haven’t been arrested yet and the police are simply investigating their suspicions, it is in your best interest to pursue legal counsel as soon as you are able to.